Risk-Team/CAVAanalytics/README.md

 ## Current status

-**CAVAanalytics is currently in its first release** Data is availbale for the CORDEX-CORE domain AFR-22 alongside W5E5 v2 and ERA5.
+**CAVAanalytics is currently in its first release**.
+Data is availbale for the CORDEX-CORE domain AFR-22 alongside W5E5 v2 and ERA5.
 Examples in the tutorial folder

 ## Table of Contents
 - [Introduction: What is CAVA?](#introduction-what-is-cava)